kaplanelad/shellfirm/docs/checks/base.md

 - `reboot` - This command reboots your machine and prompts for confirmation.

 - `shutdown` - This command shuts down your machine and prompts for confirmation.

+- `find | bash/sh/...` - Piping `find` results into a shell can execute arbitrary files found, leading to unintended and dangerous executions.